On uniform closeness of local times of Markov chains and i.i.d. sequences: Notations and results

-} Such a result may be useful e.g.\ in the following context: if we are able to prove that, for the i.i.d.\ sequence, something happens with probability close to~$1$, then the same happens for the field of local time of the Markov chain with at least uniformly positive probability.
-Observe that it is not unusual that the fact that the probability of something is uniformly positive implies that it should be close to~$1$ then.
+Such a result can be useful e.g.\ in the following context: if we are able to prove that, for the i.i.d.\ sequence, something happens with probability close to~$1$, then the same happens for the field of local time of the Markov chain with at least uniformly positive probability.
+Observe that it is not unusual that the fact that the probability of something is uniformly positive implies that it should be close to~$1$ then (because one frequently has general results stating that this something should converge to~$0$ or~$1$).

+Unlike Theorem~\ref{Main_Thm}, here we do not have a tractable explicit form for the above constant~$K'$; anyway, we think that with the method of the proof we use it is difficult to obtain a reasonably sharp expression for it (again, unlike Theorem~\ref{Main_Thm}).
+Also, note that $\eps<1$ still means that the Markov chain can regenerate in just one step with uniformly positive probability.
+We conjecture that this can be relaxed (by making a suitable assumption on e.g.\ the mixing time), but, for now, we do not have a conclusive argument in this direction.

 The rest of the paper is organized in the following way.
 In Section~\ref{Sim}, among other things, we show how the soft local time method can be applied to the Markov chain~$X$ for constructing its local time field.
 In Section~\ref{coupling} we present the construction of a coupling between the local time fields of the two processes~$X$ and~$Y$ at time~$n$.
 In Section~\ref{TV_binomial} we estimate the total variation distance between two binomial point processes.
 This auxiliary result will be useful to bound from above the probability of the complement of the coupling event introduced in Section~\ref{coupling}.
 In Section~\ref{Premres} we use a concentration inequality due to~\cite{Adam08} together with the machinery of empirical processes to obtain some intermediate results.
 In Section~\ref{Main_Thm_proof} we give the proof of Theorem~\ref{Main_Thm}.
 Finally, in Section~\ref{Second_Thm}, we give the proof of Theorem~\ref{Thm2}.